archivesatncbs/ethics-law-guidebook/docs/appendix-1-glossary-and-notes.md

 ### Acquisition
 - Materials physically and officially transferred to a repository as a unit at a single time.
 - The process of seeking and receiving materials from any source by transfer, donation, or purchase.

 (SAA Glossary)

 ### Accession
 - Materials physically and legally transferred to a repository as a unit at a single time; an acquisition.
 - To take legal and physical custody of a group of records or other materials and to formally document their receipt.
 - To document the transfer of records or materials in a register, database, or other log of the repository's holdings.

 (SAA Glossary)

 ### Access
-- The ability to locate relevant information through the use of catalogs, indexes, finding aids, or other tools.
+- The ability to locate relevant information through the use of catalogues, indexes, finding aids, or other tools.
 - The permission to locate and retrieve information for use (consultation or reference) within legally established restrictions of privacy, confidentiality, and security clearance.
 (SAA Glossary)